Introduction to Bacon & the Art of Living

 1. De Wet, Christian and Piet

 One example of the impact of the war on people is the relationship between Christiaan de Wet and his brother, Piet.
 The two brothers ended up in complete opposites of the spectrum and considering these matters helps us to explain why this happened.
-Both men had a different psychological make-up and as a result of this had different resistance resources to cope with the stress.
-Subsequently, the responded differently to stress.
+Both men had a different psychological make-up and as a result of this had different resources to cope with the stress.
+Subsequently, they responded differently to stress.
 The particular stress they were exposed to was not the same.
 Christiaan became dictator-like while Piet became very humane.
 No other indecent highlights the Character of Christiaan De Wet more than the murder of Morgeldeel.
 Here I translate from Blakes (2016).

 Blake, A..
 2016.
 Broedertwis.
 Bittereinder en Joiner: Christiaan en Piet de Wet.
 Tafelberg.